 Professional Activities

-System/network architect, toolsmith, system administrator, programmer, technical trainer, IT manager, geek.
+Programmer, system/network architect, toolsmith, system administrator, technical trainer, IT manager, geek.

-I am a member of USENIX, the Association for Computing Machinery, the Computer Society of The Institute of Electrical and Electronics Engineers (IEEE), BBLISA, and a founding member of The League of Professional System Administrators (LOPSA), I have served on program committees for the USENIX Annual Technical Conference; the USENIX & SAGE Systems Administration Conference (LISA); and I have run the Advanced Topics in System Administration workshop at LISA since 1997.
+I am a member of USENIX, the Association for Computing Machinery, the Computer Society of The Institute of Electrical and Electronics Engineers (IEEE), Back Bay LISA (BBLISA), and a founding member of The League of Professional System Administrators (LOPSA).
+I was the Program Chair of the 2009 USENIX & SAGE Systems Administration Conference (LISA) and the General Co-Chair of the 2010 ACM Symposium on Computer-Human Interaction for Management of Information Technology (CHIMIT); I have served on program committees for the USENIX Annual Technical Conference, the USENIX & SAGE Systems Administration Conference (LISA), and I have run the Advanced Topics in System Administration workshop at LISA since 1997.

 Much of my professional activities involve programming – that is, writing computer programs.
 Here are some tips & tricks I’ve learned over the years; some of them are funny, a few are actually useful.
 I’ve also built more than my share of computer rooms and computing clusters; here are the pictures of one of them.